nyorain/vil/docs/own/done.md

+- [x] improve design for buffer viewer.
+Way too much space atm, make more compact
+- [x] add mutex to descriptorPool, make sure it's correctly used everywhere
+- [x] fix invalidateCbs race (see command/record.cpp TODO in tryAccessLocked)
+- [x] don't give each DrawCmdBase/DispatchCmdBase/RTCmdBase their own state copy.
+Instead just use a pointer and re-allocate on change (in the record memory).
+Should make records a lot smaller when there are many draw/dispatch calls.
+And draw/dispatch recording faster since we copy less data.
 - [x] fix msvc unit test issue (see CI, only in debug)
 - [x] maybe don't add to refRecords of used descriptorSets?
 We don't reference them directly in a record anyways.
 We still want them